Goldman Sachs eyes Wells Fargo, PNC, US Bancorp as deal talks resurface

 |+1.54%

-Investment banking sources say speculation is growing that Goldman, under CEO David Solomon, will seek a deal with a major commercial bank in the coming months, a radical shift for a firm that has valued its independence as a "white shoe" investment bank since its founding in 1869.
+Investment banking sources said speculation is growing that Goldman, under CEO David Solomon, will seek a deal with a major commercial bank in the coming months, which would be a radical shift for a firm that has valued its independence as a "white shoe" investment bank since its founding in 1869.

 POST-CORONAVIRUS, MORGAN STANLEY, GOLDMAN SACHS COULD LOOK VERY DIFFERENT